ErinaTheDummy/SwordToShield/Character_Creation/Feats.md

 ################################################################################

 ```
-Feats are optional features you may add to your character instead of taking
-an ability score increase, certain feats may require you already have certain
-bodily features or another feat!
+Feats are optional features you may add to your character instead of taking an ability score increase, certain feats may require you already have certain innate features or another feat!

 ## Knowledge Feats
 Knowledge feats come from learning something new and gaining an advantage from that.